-These gluten free buttermilk waffles are crisp on the outside, light and fluffy on the inside, and perfect for Christmas morning!
+These Gluten Free Buttermilk Waffles are so crisp on the outside, yet light and fluffy on the inside and can be made on weekends OR weekdays!

 - Butter — melted and cooled